containeroo/cloudflare-operator/docs/content/core_concept.md

 cloudflare-operator checks if a given `DNSRecord.spec.name` ends with `Zone.spec.name` to evaluate in which Cloudflare zone the dns record should be created.

-cloudflare-operator will fetch in the given interval (`.spec.interval`) all Cloudflare DNS records for each `Zone` object and deletes them on Cloudflare if they are not present in Kubernetes.
+cloudflare-operator will fetch in the given interval (`spec.interval`) all Cloudflare DNS records for each `Zone` object and deletes them on Cloudflare if they are not present in Kubernetes.
 The interval will be inherited from `Account.spec.interval`.

 Example: